robotopia/J0026-1955-analysis/paper/referee_report_2/response.md

 5. In Figure 3,the vertical coordinate are marked with "frequency".In my understanding,it should be "number" or other similar parameter,please cheak it.

-"Frequency" is the word they normally use in statistics, which in that context means the same thing as "number" or "count".
+"Frequency" is the word they normally use in statistics, short for "frequency of occurrence", which means the same thing as "number".
 But it's true that it can be ambiguous in a radio astronomy context!
+We have changed it to "Number of pulses".